Marriage & Domestic Partnership in Bend

 Registered domestic partnerships also exist in Oregon.
 This is obtained through an agreement between two parties who are a minimum of 18 years old.
 No marriage ceremony of any kind is required for the parties to enter this binding contract.
 They must simply file a signed and notarized declaration of domestic partnership with the county clerk.

-Same Sex Domestic Advocacy
+Same Sex Domestic Advocacy in Oregon

 If you are in a relationship with a same-sex partner and ready to pursue marriage or a domestic partnership, we can help walk you through the process to fulfill the state’s requirements.
 Unmarried partners of the opposite sex may be qualified to obtain a Dissolution of Domestic Partnership in some cases.